 April 5, 2019

 The power of a laminator should never be underestimated.
-It is an incredibly useful piece of equipment in general – you can laminate kids certificates and drawings to keep forever, schedules and various other household uses, but when it comes to crafts, a laminator really comes into its own.
+It is an incredibly useful piece of equipment in general.
+You can laminate kids certificates and drawings to keep forever, schedules and various other household uses.
+When it comes to crafts, a laminator really comes into its own.

-You can laminate handmade bookmarks or homemade organisers, and if you print off templates and patterns, you can encase them in plastic and use them time and time again – saving your resources, time and money.
+You can laminate handmade bookmarks or homemade organisers, and if you print off templates and patterns, you can encase them in plastic and use them time and time again.
+You’ll be saving your resources, time and money.

 A Vinyl Cutting Machine